 - b.
 Supporting Courses (6 hours) -must be passed with a grade of C or higher - i.
-MATH 241 - ii.
-MATH 300 - c.
-Electives (8-29 hours) (to reach required hours to graduate): No courses of a remedial, developmental, skill-acquiring, or vocational nature may apply as credit toward degrees in the College of Arts and Sciences.
+MATH 241 Vector Calculus - ii.
+MATH 300 Transition to Advanced Mathematics - c.
+Electives (8-29 hours): No courses of a remedial, developmental, skill-acquiring, or vocational nature may apply as credit toward degrees in the College of Arts and Sciences.
 The College of Arts and Sciences allows the use of the Pass-Fail option on elective courses.
 Further clarification on inapplicable courses can be obtained from the College of Arts and Sciences.